stepp1/openreview-mcp-server/README.md

-# OpenReview MCP Server
+# OpenReview MCP server

 A Model Context Protocol (MCP) server that provides access to OpenReview data for research and analysis.
-This server allows you to search for users, fetch papers, and export research data from major ML conferences.
+This server allows you to search for users, fetch papers, and export research data from major ML conferences (ICML, ICLR, NeurIPS).

 ## Features